alnitak/flutter_opengl/README.md

 ## Getting Started

 This plugin is only for Android.
 Is greatly appreciated any help!
-This is an early stage of a plugin for Flutter to let the developers use an OpenGL widget.
+This is an early stage of a plugin for Flutter to let the developers to use an OpenGL widget.
-This is not a binding to let the devs to write OpenGL code within Flutter, but shader and drawing frame functions are implemented into C/C++ code.
+This is not a binding to let the devs to write OpenGL code within Flutter, but lets to write shader and drawing frame functions in C/C++ code.
 The plugin is only available for Android OS, looking forward for someone to make it cross-platform!

 The example provides 4 drawing shaders classes.
-They are subclasses of `Shader.cpp`.
+They are subclass of `Shader.cpp`.
 Each of them need an `initShader(void *args)` and a `drawFrame(void *args)` functions which are used by the renderer.cpp engine at creation time. `RendererController::nativeSetSurface()` has the task to crate the renderer engine.